 - Essays should be between 300 and 1000 words typed using 12 point professional font, double-spaced, and one inch margins on all sides.

 - Essays should have an original title (not contest name) at the top of the first page.

 - Do not include your name on the essay.
 Your name should only appear on the entry form.

-- Include a completed entry form with your essay.
+- Include a completed 2023 Entry Form with your essay.
 Photocopies of an entry form are acceptable.

 - Students should sign an entry form and ask their teacher to do the same to certify that the essay is an original work.

-- Entries should be mailed by the deadline to:
+- Entries should be mailed by the deadline of February 28, 2023 to:

 Women’s & Gender Studies

 Milwaukee, WI 53201

 Contact the Women’s & Gender Studies office at email@example.com for deadline and other information.